Types of personal information we may gather

 The following are additional examples of the Personal Information we may gather from you in connection with your use of the Sites:

-- We collect information that you voluntarily provide to allow you to use certain aspects of the Sites or their related services, such signing up for The Poison Post® newsletter or ordering poison prevention materials.
+- We collect information that you voluntarily provide to allow you to use certain aspects of the Sites or their related services, such signing up for The Poison Post® newsletter, making a donation, or ordering poison prevention materials.
 Such information may include, without limitation, your name, address, email, phone number, credit card information if you choose to make a donation, and/or health and wellness information.

 - When you use the Sites, technological tools, including, without limitation, “cookies” and Google Analytics, collect certain information, as explained in the following section.